hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/README.md

 ## Bugs in Basis

 - BootManager will occasionally get added to the main scene while in Edit Mode.
 Repro steps not yet known.
+- `BasisLocalInputActions.Instance` may instantiate too late for some dependents to hook into it, and there does not appear to be an initialization callback.